 Select small groups in Mathematics

 Assistance with personal organisation

 - Students who have not passed the previous grade

 - Students who have been identified as requiring additional assistance after a professional assessment by an Educational Psychologist

 - Students who are referred by the School Counsellor, their Subject Teacher or Grade Head

 - Students who participate fully in their normal classes, regularly do homework and generally co-operate in the classroom, but still fail to achieve results compatible with their ability

 The Academic Support Programme

-This Programme offers support to students, most particularly in the subject areas of English, Afrikaans, Mathematics, Accounting, Physical Science and CAT.
+This Programme offers support to students, most particularly in the subject areas of English, Afrikaans, Mathematics, Accounting, Physical Science, Life Sciences and EGD.
 The intensity of the Programme differs from student to student, and depends on the amount of time allowed by the formal curriculum of the Grade as well as on the student’s own intra- and extra-curricular commitments.